ibm-cloud-docs/schematics/create-terraform-config.md

 A Terraform template consists of one or more Terraform configuration files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.
 To successfully work with your resources, you must [configure IBM as your cloud provider](#configure-provider) and [add resources to your Terraform configuration file](#configure-resources).
 Optionally, you can use [input variables](#configure-variables) to customize your resources.

-You can write your Terraform configuration file by using HashiCorp Configuration Language (HCL) or JSON syntax.
+You can write your Terraform configuration file by using HashiCorp Configuration Language (HCL) or JSON format.
 For more information, see [Configuration language](https://www.terraform.io/docs/configuration/index.html){: external}.

 Before you start creating your Terraform template, make sure to review the [{{site.data.keyword.bplong_notm}} limitations](/docs/schematics?topic=schematics-schematics-limitations).
 {: tip}